A man purchased a costume jewelry ring (an imitation diamond ring) for $13 back in the 1980s, only to find out it wasn’t what he thought it was.

 In fact, our culture has waged war on family roles and values.
 It has sent a steady message to mothers and fathers that their children aren’t worth their investment of love, time, and energy.
 Culture presents career, educational goals, and accumulating material wealth as the real signs of success.
 We hear that nothing—not even one’s spouse or children—should get in the way of these pursuits.
 Consequently, we now have several generations of human beings who have gone un-nurtured, un-affirmed, un-validated, and unloved by the parents who set them aside for “more important things.”

 Just look at the movies we make today, the TV sitcoms, and the entire basis of our entertainment.
 It’s all marked by cruel humor that makes peoples’ pain and misfortune the butt of jokes, and that fosters finding pleasure in shedding blood and mutilating human bodies.
 More and more, it seems we are losing the capacity to be kind, tender, and respectful of each other.
 More and more, we are overwhelmed by our inner pain and cannot control the anger that keeps erupting from within.

-But to help humanity with its pain, we need to first find healing for ourselves.
-And that healing can only be found in the warm and loving embrace of our Heavenly Father—our divine Parent who created us in His own likeness and made us according to His own specifications.
+But to help humanity with its pain, we need to, first, find healing for ourselves.
+And that healing can only be found in the warm and loving embrace of our Heavenly Father—our divine Parent who created us in His own likeness.
+He made us according to His own specifications.

-“The LORD appeared to us from afar, saying, ‘Behold, I have loved you with an everlasting love; therefore I have drawn you with lovingkindness’” (Jeremiah 31:3).
+“The LORD appeared to us from afar, saying, ‘Behold, I have loved you with an everlasting love; therefore I have drawn you with lovingkindness’” (Jer.
+31:3).

-Dear Father in heaven, into Your loving embrace I flee.
+Dear Father in heaven, I flee into Your loving embrace.
 Accept me, O Lord, through You Holy Son, Jesus Christ.
 Wash me in His blood, cleanse me from every sin.
 Heal my wounded heart and fill me with Your love.
 Make me an instrument of Your peace in the lives of others I pray.
 Amen.